 For a binary tree with n leaves, there are 2^{n-1} possible linear orderings of the leaves in a planar layout of the tree.
-Hierarchical clustering algorithms do not determine a particular layout; therefore, we need an additional algorithm to seriate the rows/columns of a clustered matrix.
+Hierarchical clustering algorithms do not determine a particular layout.
+Therefore, we need an additional algorithm to seriate the rows/columns of a clustered matrix.
 Gruvaeus and Wainer (1972) developed a greedy algorithm that Wilkinson used in the SYSTAT display.
-Gale, Halperin, and Costanzo (1984) devised an alternative algorithm for this purpose.
-More recent articles have discussed this problem in detail and specified optimization algorithms with objective functions designed for the task (Wishart 1997; Bar-joseph et al. 2003; Morris, Asnake, and Yen 2003).
-A desirable aspect of these algorithms is that they yield a total order when it exists (e.g., when the association matrix has Toeplitz form).
+Gale et al. (1984) devised an alternative algorithm for this purpose.
+More recent papers discuss this problem in detail and specify optimization algorithms with objective functions designed for the task (Wishart 1997; Bar-joseph et al.